Cysharp/UniTask/README.md

 Allocation on Profiler
 ---
-In UnityEditor profiler shows allocation of compiler generated AsyncStateMachine but it only occurs in debug(development) build.
-C# Compiler generate AsyncStateMachine as class on Debug build and as struct on Release build.
+In UnityEditor the profiler shows allocation of compiler generated AsyncStateMachine but it only occurs in debug(development) build.
+C# Compiler generates AsyncStateMachine as class on Debug build and as struct on Release build.

-After Unity 2020.1 supports Code Optimization option on UnityEditor(right, footer).
+Unity supports Code Optimization option starting in 2020.1 (right, footer).

 ![](https://user-images.githubusercontent.com/46207/89967342-2f944600-dc8c-11ea-99fc-0b74527a16f6.png)

-You can change C# compiler optimization to release, it removes AsyncStateMachine allocation.
-Andalso optimization option can set via `Compilation.CompilationPipeline-codeOptimization`, and `Compilation.CodeOptimization`.
+You can change C# compiler optimization to release to remove AsyncStateMachine allocation in development builds.
+This optimization option can also be set via `Compilation.CompilationPipeline-codeOptimization`, and `Compilation.CodeOptimization`.

 UniTaskSynchronizationContext
 ---
-Unity's default SynchronizationContext(`UnitySynchronizationContext`) is poor implementation for performance.
-UniTask itself is bypass `SynchronizationContext`(and `ExecutionContext`) so does not use it but if exists in `async Task`, still used it. `UniTaskSynchronizationContext` is replacement of `UnitySynchronizationContext`, it is better for performance.
+Unity's default SynchronizationContext(`UnitySynchronizationContext`) is a poor implementation for performance.
+UniTask bypasses `SynchronizationContext`(and `ExecutionContext`) so it does not use it but if exists in `async Task`, still used it. `UniTaskSynchronizationContext` is a replacement of `UnitySynchronizationContext` which is better for performance.

 ```csharp
 public class SyncContextInjecter